To get the name of the latest release, visit the Gazelle HL7 Validator project in JIRA and consult the “Releases” section.

 The EAR is available at GazelleHL7v2Validator/GazelleHL7v2Validator-ear/target/GazelleHL7v2Validator.ear

-First, please consider reading the General installation manual for Jboss 7.2.0 AS.
+First, please consider reading the General installation manual for Jboss 7.2.0 and reading the General installation manual for Gazelle Test Management.
+It shall be deployed and initialized.

 If you use the artifact available on Nexus or if you have not change this parameter in the pom.xml file, create a database named gazelle-hl7-validator, owned by the user gazelle.